 Magnets are an old technology, known and used by the Greeks and ancient Chinese for navigation.
 However, in the field of Art Conservation they have been used sparingly until recently.
 Magnets have unlimited potential for the profession.
 Using magnets as a reversible fastener may have been slow to enter the field, but here at Spicer Art Conservation we have embraced them fully.

-Spicer Art Conservation, LLC is always researching and experimenting to find the best means of using magnets to mount, store, and treat artifacts.
+Spicer Art Conservation, LLC is always researching and experimenting to find the best means of using magnets to mount, store and treat artifacts.
 Read our blog Inside the Conservator’s Studio for recent findings.
 If you are looking for information about mounting textiles or other artifacts with magnets, visit our page about display and mounting.
-Also, look for the upcoming release of Gwen’s book “Magnetic Mounting for Art Conservation and Museums”.
+Also, look for the upcoming release of Gwen’s book “Magnetic Mounting Systems for Museums and Cultural Institutions”.